 This policy will be reviewed in full by the Governing Body on an annual basis unless an incident or new statutory guidance or local policy creates the need for an earlier review.
 Review is informed by the school's own experience of managing safeguarding, and its own self-evaluation of this area.
-This policy was last reviewed and agreed by the Governing Body on September 2016.
-It is due for review on September 2017.
+This policy was last reviewed and agreed by the Governing Body in September 2019.
+It is due for review in September 2020.

-The policy is provided to all staff (including temporary staff and volunteers) at induction alongside our Staff Code of Conduct, our policy to manage children who go missing from education and Part One of the statutory guidance 'Keeping Children Safe in Education' DfE, September 2016.
+The policy is provided to all staff (including temporary staff and volunteers) at induction alongside our Staff Code of Conduct, our policy to manage children who go missing from education and Part One of the statutory guidance 'Keeping Children Safe in Education' DfE, September 2019 (KCSIE 2019).
 All staff should read and understand at least Part 1 of this guidance.

-Signature: (Head Teacher) Date: Signature: (Chair of Governors) Date:
+Signature: (Head Teacher) Signature: (Chair of Governors) Date: